I Am Building the World's Biggest J6 Database — and It Belongs to All of Us

 Don't lose this story to an algorithm.

 The next chapter gets posted here first — on my own domain, where no platform can throttle it and no one can ban it.
-Drop your number and I'll text you the moment it's live.
+Drop your email or number and the update reaches you the moment it's live.

 Tap how this hits you — no signup, everyone sees the count